trustedsec/SysmonCommunityGuide/chapters/configuration.md

 * **FileDelete** - Saves when possible and logs file deletion or file wipes.

 * **ClipboardChange** - Stores and logs text that is stored in to the clipboard by processes and context of who stored the text.

 Configuration File
 ==================

 The main method of configuration of Sysmon is through the use of XML configuration files.
 XML configuration files allow for higher flexibility since more filtering options are possible by applying logical operations to the fields that are defined by the schema version for the event types.

 Previous schemas can be used in newer releases of the binary allowing for upgrading of the binary without the need to update the configuration.
-The schema is defined on the root element (Sysmon) of the configuration file with the attribute schemaversion.
+The schema is defined on the root element (Sysmon) of the configuration file with the attribute **schemaversion**.

 ![config file](./media/image13.png)